khanatik1176/M360ICT-FE-Task/README.md

 ## Explanation of Complex Logic

-- 1. Step Navigation and Validation
+- Step Navigation and Validation:
-The form is divided into multiple steps, each corresponding to a specific section of the onboarding process.
+ - The form is divided into multiple steps, each corresponding to a specific section of the onboarding process.
-Navigation between steps is handled using the currentStep state.
+ - Navigation between steps is handled using the currentStep state.
-Validation is performed using react-hook-form and zod.
+ - Validation is performed using react-hook-form and zod.
 Each step validates only the fields relevant to that step using the trigger function.

 Challenge: Ensuring that validation errors are displayed only for the current step.

 Solution: A helper function getFieldsForStep dynamically determines which fields to validate based on the current step.

-- 2. Review Step and Confirmation Checkbox
+- Review Step and Confirmation Checkbox
-The final step (ReviewStep) displays a summary of all the entered data and includes a confirmation checkbox.
+ - The final step (ReviewStep) displays a summary of all the entered data and includes a confirmation checkbox.
-The checkbox is validated only during form submission to prevent premature validation when navigating to the review step.
+ - The checkbox is validated only during form submission to prevent premature validation when navigating to the review step.

 Challenge: Preventing the checkbox from being triggered or validated during navigation.

 Solution: Excluded the confirmation field from validation during navigation and validated it explicitly during submission.

 - 3. Error Handling and User Feedback
-Validation errors are displayed using a toast notification system (use-toast hook).
+ - Validation errors are displayed using a toast notification system (use-toast hook).
-Errors are dynamically mapped to user-friendly messages for better UX.
+ - Errors are dynamically mapped to user-friendly messages for better UX.

 Challenge: Providing clear feedback for validation errors across multiple steps.

 Solution: Collected errors for the current step and displayed the first error message using a toast.

 - 4. Unsaved Changes Warning
-A beforeunload event listener warns users about unsaved changes when they attempt to leave the page.
+ - A beforeunload event listener warns users about unsaved changes when they attempt to leave the page.

 Challenge: Ensuring the warning is displayed only when there are unsaved changes.